deltachat/deltachat-pages/en/help.md

 ### What is a verified group?
 Why is it experimental?  {#verifiedchats} {#verdiff}

-Verified groups carry a verification checkmark.
-All visible messages in a verified group chat are E2E-encrypted with the gurantee that they have not been read or altered by any middle parties or servers.
+Verified groups carry a verification checkmark that guarantees that messages are E2E-encrypted and can not be read or altered by e-mail servers.
-All members in a verified group can add new members by showing a "QR Invite code" which is scanned by the new member to trigger the so called "secure-join" network protocol.
+Each member in a verified group can add new members by showing a "QR Invite code" which is scanned by the invited member to trigger the so called "secure-join" protocol.
-This protocol ensures that all verified group chat members are connected with each other through a chain of QR-code based verifications ("web of trust"), guaranteeing overall cryptographic consistency.
+This protocol ensures that all verified group chat members are connected with each other through a chain of QR-code based verifications ("web of trust"), guaranteeing overall cryptographic consistency even if e-mail servers are compromised.
 See [countermitm.readthedocs.io](https://countermitm.readthedocs.io/en/latest/new.html)
 for a detailed security discussion.